All Episodes

 You do the same.

-That's uh United States Representative Pete Hoakstra.
+That's United States Representative Pete Hoekstra.

 He is the top Republican on the House Permanent Select Committee on Intelligence.

-And the President finally stepped up.
+And the president finally stepped up.

-Uh but the uh the Wall Street Journal uh sounded the alarm last week, and it w and finally it looks like the Democrats are coming to the table and realizing that some things have to be done here.
+And finally, it looks like the Democrats are coming to the table and realizing that some things have to be done here.

 It is a catastrophe of historic proportions for Minnesota, as their governor put it.

-Uh and we'll talk a little bit more about that.
+And we'll talk a little bit more about that.

-You may have a thought or two uh from where you stand or sit at 1800-282-2882.
+You may have a thought or two from where you stand or sit at 1-800-282-2882.

 As we continue here on the Rush Limbaugh program, I'm Paul W. Smith.

-We're opening the uh phone lines uh all the way at uh 1-800-282-2882, 1-800-282-2882 about uh uh whatever's on your mind.
+Oh, no, no, we're opening the phone lines all the way at 1-800-282-2882, 1-800-282-2882 about whatever's on your mind.

 I've got a lot on my mind.

-Some want to weigh in on the infrastructure of the country with the bridge collapse and uh other issues.
+Some want to weigh in on the infrastructure of the country with the bridge collapse and other issues.

-The New York Times on our side.
+The New York Times on our side?

 Well, don't get too excited.

-And my problem that I've had for years with so called reality TV.
+And my problem that I've had for years with so-called reality TV.